US: Saudis recruited Twitter workers to spy on users

 The accounts included those of a popular critic of the government with more than 1 million followers and a news personality.

-It also alleged that the employees — whose jobs did not require access to Twitter users’ private information — were rewarded with a designer watch and tens of thousands of dollars funneled into secret bank accounts.
-They were charged with acting as agents of Saudi Arabia without registering with the U.S. government.
+The complaint also alleged that the employees — whose jobs did not require access to Twitter users’ private information — were rewarded with a designer watch and tens of thousands of dollars funneled into secret bank accounts.
+Ahmad Abouammo, a U.S. citizen, and Ali Alzabarah, a Saudi citizen, were charged with acting as agents of Saudi Arabia without registering with the U.S. government.

 The Saudi government had no immediate comment through its embassy in Washington.